StelTheo73/thesis-docs/chapter-6/6-conceptual-design.md

-# Game Conceptual Design & Development
+# Conceptual Design & Development

 Having explored the available educational games for quantum computers, studied GBL techniques and the basic theory around quantum computers, and chosen the framework and game engine we will use to develop the application, it is time to discuss the process that was followed to design the game up to the creation of the early prototype.
 Furthermore, in the last section of this chapter we will present the development timeline.
 The diagram below shows the process of conceptual design and implementation of the application prototype.